Reflection

 __string__

-property is read only so you can't modify it's value:
+property is read only so you can't modify its value:

 (let ((str "hello"))